|High School:||Hastings St. Cecilia|

 Sterup played in 11 games, seeing action both at offensive tackle and on the field goal and PAT units.
 He saw extensive action at tackle in the final five games when injuries ravaged the offensive line.

 Sterup was a reserve at tackle and appeared in Nebraska’s wins over Southern Miss, Arkansas State, Idaho State and Minnesota.

 Sterup redshirted in his first season and was a standout on the scout team line.

 Before Nebraska (Hastings St. Cecilia HS)

 Sterup was a first-team All-Nebraska pick by the Omaha World-Herald and a Super-State selection according to the Lincoln Journal Star.
-He was also the honorary captain of the C-2 all-state team by both newspapers.
-Sterup also earned first-team defensive all-state honors in Class C-1 as a junior, helping St. Cecilia to a perfect campaign before it moved classes in 2010.
+He was the honorary captain of the C-2 all-state team by both newspapers.
+Sterup earned first-team defensive all-state honors in Class C-1 as a junior, helping St. Cecilia to a perfect campaign before it moved classes in 2010.

 Sterup was regarded as one of the top 30 offensive tackle prospects in the country by Rivals.com, which also listed him as the top player in Nebraska.
 Sterup was among the tallest Husker recruits ever, with 6-8 offensive tackle Tom Punt (1988-90) the tallest known football letterwinner in school history before Sterup’s arrival.

 Sterup was among the team leaders in scoring and rebounding in basketball and helped the Bluehawks to a 19-6 record.
 St. Cecilia captured three straight Class C-1 basketball titles from 2008 to 2010.
 Sterup only visited Nebraska but had numerous other offers, including Iowa, Wisconsin, Notre Dame, Minnesota, Stanford and UCLA.